Kadawedduwe Jinavamsa Mahathera: Monastic career

 In 1932, Ven.
 Jinavamsa founded the Granthakara Pirivena with 5 students.
 Later it was registered as a grant aided Pirivena under the Government on the recommendation of C. W. W. Kannangara.
 Ven.
 Jinavamsa obtained the monastic degree 'Rajakeeya Panditha' in 1945, and was awarded honorary membership of the Oriental Languages Society in 1946.

 Ven.
 Jinavamsa Mahathera left the Granthakara Pirivena and adopted a life of a forest monk in 1950.
 He was accompanied by Ven.
 Gatamanne Vimalavamsa Thera, one of his closest disciples.
 With the Ven.
 Matara Sri Nanarama Mahathera as the chief preceptor, Ven.
-Jinavamsa Mahathera founded the Sri Kalyani Yogasrama Samstha on 18 June 1951, and 12 lay aspirants were given the ‘going forth’ in the new organization on this date.
+Jinavamsa Mahathera founded the Sri Kalyani Yogasrama Samstha on 18 June 1951, and 12 lay aspirants were given the ‘going forth’ in the new organisation on this date.
 The main Ramanna Nikaya gave permission to the Yogasrama Samstha to manage its own administration and conduct its own Upasampada.

 During the early years of the Yogasrama Samstha, Ven.
-Jinavamsa Mahathera travelled throughout the network of forest monasteries which numbered around 150.
-Later he settled down at the Gunawardena Yogasrama in Galduva, Ambalangoda, and made it the organization headquarters.
+Jinavamsa Mahathera travelled throughout the network of forest monasteries, which numbered around 150.
+Later, he settled down at the Gunawardena Yogasrama in Galduva, Ambalangoda, and made it the organisation's headquarters.
 Ven.
-Nauyane Ariyadhamma Mahathera was his foremost student, and closely assisted him in his teaching and administrative duties.
+Nauyane Ariyadhamma Mahathera was his foremost student and closely assisted him in teaching and administrative duties.
+Another prominent student of his was Nyanadassana Mahathera, author of about twenty books.
+One of the books was When is Dawn (aruṇa)?
+When is Dawnrise (aruṇuggamana)?, an essential research book on monastic practice, which was adopted by the forest monasteries in Sri Lanka.

 On 11 July 2003, two days before he died, Ven.
 Jinavamsa Mahathera called all his students in the monastery to his residence and gave a Dhamma talk, in which he mentioned that he would not last more than two days.
 On 13 July 2003, an Uposatha day, he died peacefully.